Strong investor protections are critical to ensuring trust, stability and vibrancy in financial markets.

 Learn more about the Dodd-Frank reforms and related CII advocacy.

-The reform law did not end debate about financial regulation.
-Many market participants and lawmakers want to rollback key provisions of Dodd-Frank, or repeal it entirely.
-Dozens of bills have been introduced in Congress that would dismantle parts of the financial reform act, and in April 2012, a new reform law known as the Jumpstart Our Business Startups Act, (JOBS Act) eased some Dodd-Frank and other restrictions for start-up companies that want to raise capital and go public.
+Still, the national debate about financial regulation continues.
+Many market participants and lawmakers want to amend or repeal the Dodd-Frank Act.
+Dozens of bills have been introduced in Congress to dismantle parts of the financial reform act, and in April 2012, the Jumpstart Our Business Startups Act, (JOBS Act) eased some Dodd-Frank and other restrictions for start-up companies that want to raise capital and go public.

 Learn more about the JOBS Act and related CII advocacy.